paregupt/ucs_traffic_monitor/README.md

  2. Stitch them end-to-end between FI uplink ports and vNIC/vHBA on blade servers
  3. Write the data to InfluxDB

 Import the [dashboards](https://github.com/paregupt/ucs_traffic_monitor/tree/master/grafana/dashboards) into Grafana.
-You should have it running.
+That's all.
+UTM should be fully functional.

 For detailed steps-by-step instructions, especially if you do not have prior experience with Grafana, InfluxDB and Telegraf, check out: [Cisco UCS monitoring using Grafana, InfluxDB, Telegraf – UTM Installation](https://www.since2k7.com/blog/2020/02/29/cisco-ucs-monitoring-using-grafana-influxdb-telegraf-utm-installation/)